-June 2017 – Advocating against harmful fisheries subsidies at the UN Ocean Conference
+June 2017 – Advocacy against harmful fisheries subsidies at the UN Ocean Conference

 • Read BLOOM’s briefing on fisheries subsidies “Time to get the math right”